Are you one of those people who is always asking yourself, “why am I broke all the time?”

 If you’re one of these people, don’t admit to it in the comments.
-Do yourself a favor and at least open an account.
+Just do yourself a favor and at least open an account.

-I like CIT Bank because of their stupidly high interest rates on savings.
-There are lots of good online banks to choose from, though.
+I like CIT Bank because of their stupidly high interest rates on savings but that’s neither here nor there.

 Alright, moving on.

 So, even though I am fortunate enough to be a part of the apparent 13.8% of Americans that have $10,000 or more in savings I still feel like I am only a few bad breaks away from being broke.